runabol/spring-security-passwordless/README.md

 After you entered your email address on the Reset Password page you were sent a link with a special code (a.k.a "token") embedded in it which providess you with the ability to reset your password.

-That website essentially used your email address to create a secure, one-time-password "magic" link to your account.
+That website piggy-backed on your secure email address to create a secure, one-time-password "magic" link to your account.

-Passwordless login says, "well, if we can do this when the user loses his password why can't we do it whenever he needs to login?".
+Well, if we can do all that in a presumably safe way when the user loses his password why can't we do it whenever a user wants to login?

+And just in case you're wondering some big name (Slack, Medium.com, Twitter) companies are already using this method of authentication.

+Alright, let's get down to business then.

 # The nitty gritty